tom171296/BlogNet/_drafts/2021-05-12-BuildingAnIntegrationPlatformBasedOnAnOpenStandard.md

 The main thing with message routing is that routing is done for each message individually.
 This comes with a lot of scalability benefits but that results in that message order can not be guaranteed.

 ## Linked routing
 A link route represents a private messaging path between a sender and receiver in whicht the router passes the messages between endpoints.
-This type of routing makes the router network completely transparant.
+Link routing can be used to connect a client to a service (such as a broker queue).

+Link routing, unlike message routing, creates a private messaging path between sender and receiver in which the router passes the messages between endpoints.
+You can think of a link route as a virtual connecten or tunnel that travels from a sender, through the network, to a receiver.
+With this type of routing, the network does not participate in aggregated message distribution.
+The router simply passes message delivery and settlement between the two endpoints.

 ![PlatformBase](../assets/images/2021/IntegrationPlatform/LinkRouting.png)

+Link routing has the following characteristics:

+- Guaranteed message order
+- Exactly-once delivery
+- Broker capabilities like filtering, wildcards and durable subscriptions
+- No dynamic rerouting or load-balancing via the network
+- Disruption of the link requires the subscriber to recreate a link.

+Link routing allows subscribers to take advantage of broker capabilities.
+A link route is not capable of dynamic scaling, because the link is created over a static route and needs to be recreated when one of the routers (over which the link is build) is not available.

 # Whats next
-I know, you guys can not wait to get started with building this platform but it comes with a few challenges.
-The platform is purely designed for transport of data.

-Uitbreidings mogelijkheden op alle patronen en het platform
+I hope that this blog made clear what the vision of the platform is and how you can build an enterprise integration platform based on the open standard AMQP 1.0.
+Depending on the use case, you can choose what type of routing suits your application best.

+Because the QPID dispatch routers are based on the open standard AMQP 1.0, it is possible to connect any broker that support that protocol.
+This means that these routers can interact with cloud native services like [azure service bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-amqp-overview).

+The network itself doesn't support any store and foreward capabilities which require a broker.
+The next step in building this platform should be connecting a router to a broker, and let the broker serve as a queue for your application.